 So, how do you fix this situation with the long throw of the clutch lever to get to the engagement point and into the friction zone?
 Sure, you could just adjust the clutch cable to allow more slack and free play from full engagement to the friction zone, but then you’d have the lever flopping which wouldn’t be so good…

 What you need is some way to add in that free play, but that keeps the clutch lever out toward full engagement instead of flopping around when you’re not using it.
 In the end all you need is a cable protector of some sort and a spring.

 This system was installed by a previous owner long before I got my bike, but the do it yourself instructions can be found on the 650CCND.com (that stands for 650 Custom, Classic, and Drag Star as the bike is known in Europe) site (click here) and a company called Seritec makes a kit (click here) that looks more finished once installed and has all the parts in one place

 The idea behind this addition is that the spring keeps a minimal amount of pressure on the clutch cable that’s just enough to keep the lever from hanging loose while still allowing the free play to be increased which brings the entire friction zone closer to the grip.
 At the same time, it doesn’t place so much force on the cable that the clutch is partially engaged and it causes no extra wear or anything else problematic.
 I like the combination of this spring working with the Clevver.
 It’s moved the engagement point closer to the grip and widened the friction zone which has made the bike even more enjoyable

-That’s all for now, but I’ll be back with more soon Have a great day everyone
+That’s all for now, but I’ll be back with more soon :wink: Have a great day everyone